welkincloud-io/welkin-release-notes/README.md

 - FT-965: Receiving Complex Sig Data (Tapers / Titrations) from Dr. First.
 It is now possible to receive complex sig data (tapers/titrations) from Dr. First and display it in Welkin.
 To enable this functionality, it is necessary to request activation from the Welkin account manager within Dr. First.
 Additionally, a new CDT and Data View must be created in Welkin to capture and display complex medication instructions.

+- FT-996: Email Export API: missing attachments.
+A problem with the incomplete export of attached files via the Export API has been resolved, ensuring consistent and reliable file export.

 # Release notes: Version 2024.55.1